Equity & Justice

 Here are a few resources to guide our work together:

-The mission of the Prison Ministry Task Force is to follow the Great Commission of Christ, to respect the dignity of all persons.
-We follow Jesus by serving as a resource to educate parishes on the urgent criminal justice issues that impact all of us.
-Our work includes restoring relationships between and among the individuals in the justice system and the wider community.
-We will pursue strategies to motivate increased participation in preventive and reentry programs that affect the presently and formerly incarcerated and their families.
-We seek to engage and transform the carceral and justice systems that impact all people in our country.
-We will support Episcopalians and community partners to find engaging, loving and tangible ways to uplift and impact the lives of returning citizens and break down barriers to successful reentry.
+The work of prison ministry follows the Great Commission of Christ, to respect the dignity of all persons.
+The Episcopal Diocese of Washington follows Jesus by serving as a resource to educate parishes on the pressing criminal justice issues that impact all of us.
+Our work includes restoring relationships with people caught in the snares of the criminal legal system and living in the wider community.
+We pursue strategies to motivate increased participation in preventive and reentry programs that affect the presently and formerly incarcerated and their families.
+We seek to engage the carceral system through the lens of transformative, healing and restorative justice–disrupting isolation, violence and advancing God’s just future .
+We support Episcopalians and community partners to find engaging, loving and tangible ways to uplift and impact the lives of returning citizens–breaking down barriers to successful reentry, and addressing the effects of carceral violence.

-If you are interested in joining or supporting the Prison Ministry Task Force, please contact Rudy Logan, Missioner for Equity & Justice.
+If you are interested in supporting prison ministry and criminal justice advocacy efforts more broadly, please contact Rudy Logan, Missioner for Equity & Justice.
 Learn More

 TELLING THE TRUTH ABOUT RACISM